-MACC-663 Fraud and Forensic Accounting 3 credits (F)
+MACC-663 Fraud and Forensic Accounting 3 credits (E)

 A course designed to provide a background in all areas of forensic accounting including: fraudulent financial reporting and the detection of fraud, money laundering and transnational flows, courtroom procedures and litigation support, as well as cybercrime.
 A wide variety of teaching tools are employed including extensive use of the professional literature, case analysis, videos, role playing and text materials.
-Prerequisite: completion of the Accounting Core Requirements.
+Prerequisite: completion of the Preliminary Accounting Requirements.
 This course is required for the Forensic Accounting and Fraud & Forensic Accounting concentrations.

-MACC-664 Issues in Managerial Accounting
+MACC-664 Issues in Managerial Accounting 3 credits (E)

 Examines current management accounting practices with an emphasis on world class developments and strategic implications to the firm.
 Integrates current management accounting literature with considerations of planning, control, decision-making and information needs of the firm.
 Prerequisite: completion of ACC-302 Cost Management or PMBA-8220 Strategic Accounting for Managers.
+This course applies to the Corporate Accounting for Managers concentration.